xytis/GURPS/Campaigns/Ravnica/01_1_neirius_lab.md

 # Scene 2: Matilda's Shade

-Large house with courtyard and a huge oak in the back.
+Orphanage in a large house with courtyard and a huge oak in the back.
+Kids are playing in the yard, bigger kids are working around in the garden.
+You can feel slight influence of Selesnia culture.
+Most probably matron is connected to that guild.

-Jack and Mary.
-Told about the church.
+Two orphan kids are from this orphanage.
+Their names are Jack and Mary.
+They seems to be interested in whatever the adventurers have.
+They have seen the human dragged into Orzhov church.